 Some of our employers who provide our placement settings require a clear POLICE RECORD CHECK for criminal offences with vulnerable sector screening before accepting a student into the clinical setting.
 The record check MUST be obtained by the student and at the student’s expense.
 If you are unable to obtain this police clearance please discuss this with the coordinator to ensure that proper arrangements can be made in advance for your placement.
-Some of our employers who provide our placement settings also require up to date immunizations and a proof of a negative Two-Step TB Skin Test.
+Some of our employers who provide our placement settings also require up-to-date immunizations and proof of a negative Two-Step TB Skin Test.
 Should you be unable to acquire these, please discuss the matter in advance with the coordinator.

 The curriculum below is for incoming students:

 Note: Semesters 1 and 2 of this program are the Office Administration - General Certificate.

 Office Administration - Health Services (Ontario College Diploma) (MTCU Code 52308)

 The graduate has reliably demonstrated the ability to:

 - Conduct oneself professionally and adhere to relevant legislation, standards and codes of ethics.